Creative Writing (CRWR) | Faculty of Arts

 Screenwriting and Drama: Structure and Plot

-Students will learn screen and playwriting techniques for writing plot, building dramatic structure and sustaining story tension for narrative projects.
-Students will develop dramatic writing techniques and revision skills through the writing of their own work and through the critique of their peers’ work, in a combination lecture/workshop setting.
-Students will learn to analyze screen and stage plays from a writer’s perspective through close reading, viewing and informed discussion.
-Students will define the differences between writing for stage and for screen and be introduced to professional writing practices for both mediums.
-CRWR 3120 is recommended before taking this course.
+Students will learn screen and playwriting techniques for writing plot, building dramatic structure, and sustaining story tension for narrative projects.
+Students will develop dramatic writing techniques and revision skills for stage and screen through the writing of their own work and through the critique of their peers’ work, in a combined lecture and workshop/roundtable setting.
+Students will learn to analyze screen and stage plays from a writer’s perspective through close reading, viewing, and informed discussion.

 Level: UG